Sonny6155/scratch-hologram-visualizer/optimization_log.md

     But 40^2 is good enough for rendering, and encoding is still impressive.
     - This increased distribution and poor resolution scaling suggests that tree lookup won't be that effective, so will skip them for now.

+## Changing Collection Dtypes
+Changing the plate's internal dtype from a 2D np array of Cell objs to a flattened native list for Python-space iterations only gave a very slight improvement, but did get rid of the nditer jank at least.

+Storing Cell gradients as a 2D array during encoding (used for a vectorized query in decode) instead of redudantly coercing a list of 3-vectors per Cell, every decode, gives a massive decode improvement (~0.08s -> ~0.05s).
+This is hopefully fast enough to comfortably render full-parallax for small plates in interactive 3D later.

+Observations:
+- Might be worth moving to a saner language before attempting 3D, since:
+    - Encoding still creates many small 3D vectors just for simple np calcs.
+    - Decoding still has list iterations and various manual np call overheads.